axioned/handbook/src/content/docs/Processes/Testing/overview.md

 1. **Scripting:** Writing test scripts using languages like JavaScript, TypeScript (for Playwright) or Java/Python (for Selenium) to automate user interactions with the application.
 2. **Framework-based testing:** Developing test automation frameworks such as Page Object Model (POM) for Selenium or leveraging built-in features of Playwright for structured and scalable test automation.
 3. **Integration with CI/CD:** Integrating automated tests into CI/CD pipelines to trigger tests automatically on code commits or builds.

+### Unit Testing

+**When to perform:** Unit testing is performed during the development phase, immediately after coding each module or function.

+**Purpose:** The purpose of unit testing is to verify that individual components or units of code function correctly in isolation.

+**Methods Used:** Ensuring that all the requirements are covered by the unit tests and manually validating each unit against the specified requirements.

 ### Google Analytics (GA) Testing